1 Anthropology and the Ancient Greeks

 Culture : Nature :: Nomos : Physis

-In the middle of the twentieth century, a French anthropologist named Claude Levi-Strauss – who had a deep interest in thought and language – developed a shorthand for expressing opposing ideas.
+In the middle of the 20th century, a French anthropologist named Claude Levi-Strauss – who had a deep interest in thought and language – developed a shorthand for expressing opposing ideas.
 The subtitle above reads as follows:

 Culture [is to] Nature [as] Nomos [is to] Physis

 The statement above asserts that the opposition between the Greek concepts of nomos and physis is equivalent to the opposition between the Latin concepts of culture and nature.
-This is an important claim, because the word culture – arguably the central concept of twentieth century anthropology – has Latin rather than Greek roots, yet many of the meanings it carries have Greek roots.
+This is an important claim, because the word culture – arguably the central concept of 20th century anthropology – has Latin rather than Greek roots, yet many of the meanings it carries have Greek roots.

 We will start, however, by examining the Latin (Roman) roots of the idea of culture, drawing heavily on the work of Raymond Williams (Williams, 1976).